2 MATERIAL ACCOUNTING POLICIES

 (a) Basis of Valuation:

-Inventories are valued at lower of cost and net realizable value after providing cost of obsolescence, if any.
+Inventories are valued at lower of cost and net realisable value after providing cost of obsolescence, if any.
 However, materials and other items held for use in the production of inventories are not written down below cost if the finished products in which they will be incorporated are expected to be sold at or above cost.
-The comparison of cost and net realizable value is made on an item-by-item basis.
+The comparison of cost and net realisable value is made on an item-by-item basis.

 (b) Method of Valuation:

-(i) Cost of raw materials and components
+(i) Cost of raw materials and components has

-has been determined by using FIFO method and comprises all costs of purchase, duties, taxes (other than those subsequently recoverable from tax authorities) and all other costs incurred in bringing the inventories to their present location and condition.
+been determined by using FIFO method and comprises all costs of purchase, duties, taxes (other than those subsequently recoverable from tax authorities) and all other costs incurred in bringing the inventories to their present location and condition.

-(ii) Cost of finished goods and work-
+(ii) Cost of finished goods and work-in-progress

-in-progress includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity but excluding borrowing costs.
+includes cost of direct materials and labour and a proportion of manufacturing overheads based on the normal operating capacity but excluding borrowing costs.

 2.08 Taxes

-Income tax expense comprises current tax expense and the net change in the deferred tax asset or liability during the year.
-Current and deferred tax are recognised in the Statement of Profit and Loss, except when they relate to items that are recognised in Other Comprehensive Income or directly in equity, in which case, the current and deferred tax are also recognised
+I ncome tax expense comprises current tax expense and the net change in the deferred tax asset or liability during the year.
+Current and deferred tax are recognised in the Statement of Profit and Loss, except when they relate to items that are recognised in Other Comprehensive Income or directly in equity, in which case, the current and deferred tax are also recognised in Other Comprehensive Income or directly in equity, respectively.

 Current tax: